P-Sood/CMPT_340/README.md

 `Link: https://www.kaggle.com/vbookshelf/respiratory-sound-database/download`

 ### Unzipping
-Now all the other files have already been put in the dataset, so using "unzip_files.py" function in All_features/audio_files on the download should give you everything.
+Make sure you are in the correct path when running the command.

+cd All_Features_And_Models

+Add the downloaded archive.zip into All_Features_And_Models.
+Using "unzip_files.py" function  on the download will put all the folders in the correct place

 And all you must do on lines 34,36 of all_features.py located in All_Features is indicate where all the sound files are at, in your local machine.
-Then make sure you run your code inside /All_Features.
+Then make sure you run your code inside /All_Features_And_Models.
 ### Plots
 * This file contains all the plots and visualizations